unswexplains/unswexplains.github.io/a15628c691a0/content.md

+---
+title: "$ Responsibly presenting data"
+---

 Suck all the good stuff out of "How to lie with statistics".

-# Check that you have permission to share it with the audience
+# Check that you have permission to share the data with the audience

+This is different from having permission to use it.

+# Be careful with personal data

 # Don't lie